 After the Add Period, students may decide to drop a course from their schedule without penalty as long as they maintain a minimum of 12 degree credits.
 The drop date is the 45th instructional day of the semester.
-Course drops during this period must be made in person at the Registrar's office and require the appropriate instructing faculty signature and the student advisor signature.
+Course drops during this period must be made through the Registrar's office and require the advisor's signature.
+It is strongly recommended that the student notify the faculty teaching the course.